lokyeyoung-create/TimBitER/server/src/AUTHENTICATION_GUIDE.md

 # Authentication System Guide

-This document explains how to use the authentication and authorization system in the Willow CRM application.
+This document explains how to use the authentication and authorization system in the TimbitER application.

 ## Features